oscarlevin/oscarlevin.github.io/_posts/2019-12-12-formative-textbook-assessments.md

 tags: PreTeXt textbooks teaching
 ---

 At the AIM sponsored workshop *Interactive Assessments in Open Source Textbooks,* a group of participants had a lively discussion about how to include effective assessments in textbooks, especially *formative* assessments that occur in the middle of a section to engage the reader.
 Here are a few things I took away from the conversation.

+<!--more-->
 The context was mathematics textbooks in general, at the level of developmental college mathematics and above.

-<!--more-->
+Below I refer to "students", "readers", and "learners" mostly interchangeably; the primary application we have in mind is a textbook assigned to a class of students, although independent learners should benefit from these features as well.

 ## Formative assessments inside a textbook: the potential